 The Royal Regiment – Present Day

 Today, the Royal Regiment has Regular Force and Reserve Force units.
-The Canadian Army calls the Regular Force regiments the Royal Canadian Horse Artillery, and the Reserve Force regiments the Field Artillery Regiments, RCA.
+The Canadian Army calls the Regular Force units the Royal Canadian Horse Artillery, RCHA, and the Reserve Force units the Field Artillery Regiments, RCA.

-The Royal Artillery has Reserve Force units across Canada, including 16 Field Artillery Regiments and 43 batteries.
-The Captain-General of the Royal Regiment is the reigning Sovereign.
+The Royal Artillery has Reserve Force units across Canada.
+The Captain General of the Royal Regiment is the reigning Sovereign.
 The Colonel Commandant is the honourary head of the Royal Regiment.

 The Senior Serving Gunner is the highest-ranking Artillery General Officer.
 The Regimental Colonel provides leadership for lines of operation.
-The Commander Home Station (Base Commander) helps ensure the traditions and history of the Regiment.
+The Commander Home Station (Base Commander) helps to maintain the traditions and history of the Regiment.